 People who never seem to get anywhere on time are often chided as being rude and self-centered.
 But a closer inspection of the qualities that belie this bad habit sheds a positive—even flattering—light on repeatedly leaving your friends, colleagues, and family members waiting for your arrival.
 In fact, continually showing up late to professional meetings, social outings, and random obligations may be correlated with traits of successful people.

 As pointed out by Business Insider’s Sabrina Hoffman and John Stanley Hunter, having an inexact sense of time can be linked to optimism, a type B personality, and a tendency to multitask at home and at the office—all arguably positive traits that lead to successful personal lives and careers.

 Multitasking has a tendency to make you lose all sense of time—a phenomenon that researcher Jeff Conte from the psychology department at San Diego State University sought to explore in his research on polychronicity and personality types.
 Conte found that those who preferred multitasking were late to their jobs more often than those who did not.

-B personality types, while not as competitive and organized as A types, are considered to be more creative, laid-back, and innovative individuals who have a more lax perception of time.
-Conte also explored this correlation in his research on lateness, finding that those who fell under the type B category actually perceived time to be passing more slowly.
+Not driven by extrinsic competition nor concerned with staying organized, B personality types are considered more creative, laid-back, and innovative than type-A personalities.
+They also have a more lax perception of time.
+Conte explored this correlation in his research on lateness, finding that those who fell under the type-B category perceived time to be passing more slowly.

 While Hoffman and Hunter’s assertions fall slightly short of scientific, they do make some good points.
 A tendency to look at the bigger picture rather than getting caught up in the minutiae of everyday life is what entrepreneurs, thought leaders, and artistic visionaries are made of.
 So what if you miss an appointment here and there?